“You can complain because roses have thorns, or you can rejoice because thorns have roses” –

 1. Take time to notice what’s around you

 Start by paying attention to the present moment.
 The more often that you tune into your awareness, the greater the chances that you will notice all the good that is around you to feel grateful for.
-Being mindful for all the opportunities that present itself every day allows us to generate gratitude just by noticing them.
+Being mindful of all the opportunities that present itself every day allows us to generate gratitude just by noticing them.

 2. Practice gratitude for the little things